adrian154/html-generator/README.md

 ## Notes

-* The generated HTML is returned as a field named `html` in an object.
+* All HTML-generating functions return the generated markup as a field named `html` in an object.
+    * Markup can't be passed to other HTML-generating functions as strings directly because all strings are escaped by default.
+    * You can use this to insert 'unsafe' values into your templates.
+* HTML-generating functions understand these types of inputs:
+    * `object`: If the object contains a field named `html`, the value is directly inserted into the tag without escaping.
+    * `string`: The value is escaped first.
+    * `array`: The members of the array are recursively converted following these rules and joined together without spaces.
+    * other:  If the value is null or undefined, nothing is outputted.
+Otherwise, the value is cast to a String.
-* To set attributes on a tag pass an object as the first argument.
+* To set attributes on a tag, pass an object as the first argument.
-* Strings are escaped by default unless `unsafe` is set to true in the attributes.
-* A couple obscure elements whose names conflict with JS reserved words are omitted, but I don't really remember which ones...
+    * A value of null or undefined (but not other falsey values) can be used to create an attribute with no value, which is sometimes desirable e.g. for attributes like `readonly`.